 \subsection{Image Relighting}

 Traditional image-based relighting methods \cite{debevec2000acquiring,xu2018deep,meka2019deep} directly reconstruct the light transport function to relight the objects using multiple images under different illumination conditions.
 Note that the illumination here is always explicitly provided.
 Recently, several deep neural networks with illumination estimation modules \cite{zhou2019deep,sun2019single,kanamori2018relighting,wang2020single,sang2020single, lagunas2021single} are proposed to relight objects of a specific class (e.g., portraits and human bodies) using a single RGB image.
-Still, the illumination estimation is only considered for specific objects rather than natural scenes.
+Still, the illumination estimation is only considered for specific objects rather than the natural scenes.
 Given multi-view images, Yu et al. \cite{yu2020self} proposed the first single image-based outdoor scene relighting method along with lighting estimation for the scene.
-They used the spherical harmonics lighting \cite{ramamoorthi2001efficient} to generate the shading and it could not handle cast shadows caused by occlusion.
-Moreover, it is worth noting that although these relighting methods \cite{yu2020self,zhou2019deep,sun2019single,kanamori2018relighting,wang2020single,sang2020single, lagunas2021single} with illumination estimation can be applied to image harmonization, additional computational overhead would be introduced, since illumination estimation for the background image is often accompanied by the estimation of other physical attributes in the background image.
+They used spherical harmonics lighting model \cite{ramamoorthi2001efficient} to generate the shading.
+However, it could not handle global illumination.
+Moreover, it is worth noting that although these relighting methods \cite{yu2020self,zhou2019deep,sun2019single,kanamori2018relighting,wang2020single,sang2020single, lagunas2021single} with illumination estimation can be applied to image harmonization, additional computational overhead would be also introduced, since illumination estimation for the background image is often accompanied by meanwhile estimating other physical attributes in the background image.
 In other words, these relighting methods are not specifically designed for image harmonization.
-Differently, we consider the problem of image harmonization using a single RGB-D image, hence how to utilize the depth information is the key to our method.